 Early season fishing in New Zealand has some advantages and disadvantages.
 On the very positive side, the fish haven’t seen an angler for five months and there are few anglers about.

 Some of the rivers will be running high due to recent rain and this can make a few of the larger river crossings challenging.
-However, with over 25 rivers to choose from (within a 90 minute drive), we can normally find a wonderful stream to spend the day fooling an early season fish or two!
+However, with over 29 rivers to choose from (within a 90 minute drive), we can normally find a wonderful stream to spend the day fooling an early season fish or two!
 Its also worth noting that the vast majority of our rivers in this region of New Zealand are not effected by early season snow melt.

 What’s more, many of our smaller streams are at their very best at this time of year.
 For some of our regulars, this fishing for two-foot trout in 20-foot wide streams is the highlight of the fishing year.